knupel/ROMANESCO-Processing/README.md

 * Prescene : use to move the object in the 3D space
 * Scene : the result of performance, we can use this one to send to syphon or not

-## Code core
-To test romanesco in Processing launch the Prescene then the Scene and Controleur in the last time

-##code
+##Functions and variable
-If you want code in Romanesco there few compulsory variables, functions that you can find in the file "Romanesco functions 25.txt" and others who can help you.
+If you want code in Romanesco there few compulsory variables and functions that you can find in the file "Romanesco functions 25.txt" and others who can help you.

-## Code and Export
+##Code and Export
 * Create a new tab with a clean sub class "SuperRomanesco" in Prescene Sketch
 * Give number ID to this one, this number must be in the series of the other.
 No interruption from the first Obj to the last.
 * When your code is done, run the Prescene to create the index of yours objects in the folder "Prescene-#/preferences/objects" paste this one in the to the folder "Controleur-#/preferences/objects".